The Last Blade Soundtrack (Neo Geo CD)

 Tanaka writes one of the most ambitious Neo Geo soundtracks, by and large consisting of several songs – vocals, full band arrangements and all that, with no Red Book audio support.
 Matrimelee is a testament to how hard artists were able to push the ageing Neo Geo hardware 13(!) years after its release.
 Yes, the Neo Geo’s ADPCM channels add some graininess to the tracks, but this only adds to their charm – they sound like they are being played back on a transistor radio.

 What about the music itself?
-It is a rollercoaster ride through wildly divergent musical genres that few other games have dared attempt, each song diving headfirst into new sounds with boundless enthusiasm and abandon.
+It is a rollercoaster ride through wildly divergent musical genres that few other games have dared attempt.
+Each song dives headfirst into new sounds with boundless enthusiasm and abandon.
 “Fighting Games of Youth” is first-rate surf rock, “Let’s Go!
 Onmyoji” mixes irrepressibly bouncy euro trash techno with traditional Japanese instruments, the improbably moving “Our Secret” combines an electronically manipulated, child-like voice with ukulele and theremin… No matter how odd Tanaka’s stylistic choices get, what rarely changes is his consistently strong songwriting.

 In other words – the secret to Matrimelee’s success is that its songs win you over, whether you get the jokes or not.
-So yes, you don’t need to know what the lyrics of the love-lorn, impassioned torch song “A Small Happiness” are about and can just enjoy the song’s pathos and heaving emotions.
+So yes, you could just ignore the lyrics of the love-lorn, impassioned torch song “A Small Happiness” and just enjoy the song’s pathos and heaving emotions.
 However, the music turns from moving to hilarious once you understand that all the drama is not about a lost lover but rather some fries that the waitress took away too soon.
 Similarly, the protagonist of the sentai theme song homage “Poor Man No-money” turns out to be an office worker who has been laid off on a pitiful severance payment and whose superpower is taking up high-interest loans.
-It’s the Weird Al approach to parodies – combine emotionally charged music with lyrics about utter mundanity, and you’ve got comedy gold on your hands.
+It’s the Weird Al approach to parodies – combine emotionally charged music with lyrics about utter mundanity and you’ve got comedy gold on your hands.